Backcountry

 Winter

-In winter, the Trap Dyke on Mount Colden transforms into a true alpine mountaineering line, where the narrow cleft becomes a frozen corridor of ice bulges, snow-choked slabs, and short vertical steps that demand technical crampon and ice tool work.
-What is a rugged scramble in summer turns into a committing ascent of variable ice and neve, with choke points that can range from moderate to near-vertical depending on freeze conditions, all set within a confined, avalanche-prone gully that offers little margin for error.
-Above the dyke, the route opens onto sweeping slide faces often coated in wind-hardened snow or boilerplate ice, fully exposed to weather and requiring careful navigation to the summit.
+The classic Adirondack winter mountaineering objective!
+In winter, the Trap Dike on Mount Colden transforms into a true alpine climb.
+The narrow cleft of the dike becomes a frozen corridor of ice bulges, steep snow and occasionally rock steps.
+Above the dike, the route opens onto a sweeping slide that's often coated in wind hardened snow or ice, fully exposed to weather and requiring careful navigation to the summit.

 Winter Option

-With no fixed protection, difficult retreat, and rapidly changing Adirondack winter conditions, the Trap Dyke in winter is widely regarded as a serious, alpine-style objective best suited for experienced climbers comfortable with self-arrest, ice protection, and managing objective hazards.
+With rapidly changing Adirondack winter conditions, the Trap Dike in winter is widely regarded as a serious, alpine-style objective.

 In winter, the North Face of Gothics rises as one of the Adirondacks' most striking alpine-style objectives, a broad expanse of open terrain with snow and ice runnels that demand confident movement on steep snow and ice.
 The route begins with a long approach before breaking out onto open terrain where the face really comes into view.
 Once on the face climbers often encounter sections of firm neve, thin water ice and snow, often requiring careful tool placements.
 All this while fully exposed to shifting mountain weather.